Emilyaoc/mhc_alpha_project/README.md

 ```
 nextflow run main.nf
 ```

-Note that the Nextflow scripts (main.nf) call containers to run most of the software (CodonPhyML, PRANK & HyPhy).
-So you will require internet connection to run the scripts successfully as well having docker installed on your computer / server in order to enable you to run containers.

 The workflow takes one alignment file at a time and thus needs to be run multiple times to reproduce all the results described in the paper.

+Note I: The Nextflow scripts (main.nf) call containers to run most of the software (CodonPhyML, PRANK & HyPhy).
+Therefore you will require internet connection to run the scripts successfully (at least the first time you run the workflow) as well having a container solution such as docker or singularity installed on your computer / server.

- Note that when running partitioned analyses (BUSTED-PH & RELAX) the input tree needs to be labelled with labels that match the '--branches' and '--comparison' flags for BUSTED-PH and the '--test' and '--reference' flags for RELAX.
+Note II: when running partitioned analyses (BUSTED-PH & RELAX) the input tree needs to be labelled with labels that match the '--branches' and '--comparison' flags for BUSTED-PH and the '--test' and '--reference' flags for RELAX.